nishant687/GRIB2-weather-data-analysis/README.md

 ---
 ## License
 This project is for educational and non-commercial use.
-You can add a proper license [here](https://choosealicense.com/).

 ---
 ### 3. Initialize Git and Push to GitHub